 - Leads the evaluation of reports of discrimination, harassment, or sexual violence, promptly organizes an impartial and thorough administrative review, if necessary, and recommends equitable resolution of complaints;

 - Serves as a dispute resolution clearinghouse with the Ombudspersons, Employee Relations, University Attorney, Mediation Services, Office of Academic Personnel, Division of Human Resources, and Human Systems Consultant;

-- Writes the Affirmative Action plan and program to comply with Federal requirements;
+- Develops and implements the Affirmative Action plan and program to comply with Federal requirements;

 - Develops and delivers tailored AA/EEO educational programs concerning discrimination, harassment, sexual violence, affirmative action, respectful workplace and diversity;